thrishank/lumenn-contract/NOTES.md

 - expire should be in future or null, Error Code: InvalidExpiration.
 Error Number: 6014.
 - same input and output mints, Error Code: SameMints.
 Error Number: 6016
 - light init hard coded accounts validation, Error Code: InvalidNumberOfAccounts.
 Error Number: 6027.
 Error Code: InvalidAccount.
 Error Number: 6025

+## Cancel Order

+- for not expired orders, maker can only cancel, if not: Error Code: Unauthorized.
+Error Number: 6001.

+# Transaction

+- Initalize Order - 1145, WITH ALT 931
+- cancel Order - 1060 WITH no ALT